slightlyoffbeat/firefox-css-grid/06-position-items/README.md

 See what happened?
 The item spanned multiple columns from grid line 1 to 3.
 It also was placed between grid row lines 3 and 4 which results in a new row being created.
 This new row is an implicit row, and its height is set by the `grid-auto-rows` property on the parent grid.
 You can learn more about default rules for auto-placement on [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout#Default_rules_for_auto-placement).

-Now lets put this new knowledge to work by creating a basic layout.
+Now let's put this new knowledge to work by creating a basic layout.